Sudan-Dhungana/Python-Programs/README.md

 # Python-Programs
-This is python program that displays random quote and allows you to convert number systems.
+This is python program that displays random quote with time and allows you to convertion of number system.
+The message is displayed with keys to be pressed for different conversion.